July 9, 2018

 IV.
 Graduate Students who have been Dismissed from an Academic Program

-The student may appeal in writing to the department chair or program director within 30 days of the date of dismissal.
+For dismissals based on reasons other than academic integrity, the student may appeal in writing to the department chair or program director within 30 days of the date of dismissal.
 If the student is dissatisfied with the outcome of the appeal, then, within 30 days of the date of the department’s or program’s decision, they may appeal in writing to the dean of the school.
 If the second appeal is unsuccessful, then the student may appeal in writing to the Vice Provost for Graduate Programs.
-Such an appeal must be received within 6 months after the student has received notice of the outcome of the school’s decision.
-Appeal panel guidelines can be found at https://www.usc.edu/schools/GraduateSchool/current_student_resourc_03.html.
-The school dean has the final level of review for students wishing to appeal dismissal from the M.D., J.D., and LL.M. programs.
+Such an appeal must be received within 30 days of the dean’s decision.
+Appeal panel guidelines can be found at http://graduateschool.usc.edu/current-students/student-resources/#appeal-panel-guidelines.
+For students in the M.D., J.D., and LL.M. programs, the school dean is the final level of appeal.

 Section 3 – General Academic Petitions